chaosmail/caffejs/docs/index.md

-# CaffeJS - Deep Learning in the Browser
+# Deep Learning in the Browser

 lorem ipsum